 First, more rain means more awesome waterfalls!
 And second, when you hike to a waterfall, it’s rare that fog or rain will obstruct the view, which means you’ll get to enjoy a nice reward at the end of your hike regardless of weather.

 Also, if you go in the winter, you may get to see a frozen waterfall, which is a magical experience.
 Some of our favorite waterfall hikes in Washington are: Falls Creek Falls, Franklin Falls, Wallace Falls, Marymere Falls, Twin Falls, and Snoqualmie Falls (not much of a hike, but still beautiful!).
+So definitely add this to your list of rainy day activities in Seattle.

 See our 37 Favorite Washington Hikes for more ideas!